-We played the "Test Your Powers of Observation" game with (work of art).
+,, We played the "Test Your Powers of Observation" game with (work of art).
 We played the "At First Glance" game with (work of art).
 We played the "See for Me" game with (work of art).
 We played the "What's Your Name" game with (work of art).

-On the Second Floor of the Museum

-We played the "Step Inside" game with ( work of art).
+We played the "Step Inside" game with (work of art).
 We played the "Before - Now - Next" game with (work of art).
-We played the "Getting to Know You" game with (work of art).
+We played the "Getting to Know You"game with (work of art).
 We played the "Create a Sound Story" game with (work of art).
+We played the "Talk About Feelings" game with (work of art) We played the "Building Blocks of Art" game with (work of art) Weplayed the "What's the Same?
+What's Different" game with (work of art)